-ERGO Insurance NV/SA ensures that the Sub-Committees are organized in such a way as to promote dynamic discussion by (i) the proportioned size of the relevant committee and (ii) avoiding permanent guests sitting on the relevant committees, except in duly justified situations.
-Second line functions and (certain) members of the Management Committee or Board of Directors can however be invited to the subcommittees to report in their areas of responsibility.
+ERGO Insurance NV/SA ensures that the Sub-Committees are organised in such a way as to promote dynamic discussion by (i) the proportioned size of the relevant committee and (ii) avoiding permanent guests sitting on the relevant committees, except in duly justified situations.
+Independent Control Functions and (certain) members of the Management Committee or Board of Directors, as well as Head of's or Managers (N-1) may however be invited to the subcommittees to report in their areas of responsibility.